Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Expected Result

+Footer is visible on all pages
+All links are clickable
-Footer is visible on all pagesAll links are clickableContact / copyright information is displayed correctlyNo broken layout
+Contact / copyright information is displayed correctly No broken layout

 ------------------------------------------------------------------------